-1/4 teaspoon good tasting hot chile powder, more as desired
+- 1/4 teaspoon good tasting hot chili powder, more as desired